Directors Responsibilities and Corporate Governance

 Audit Committee Report

 The Audit Committee’s continued focus is on the effectiveness of the controls throughout the group.
-Following the appointment of Lord Michael Grade the Audit Committee structure was reviewed and now consists of Lord Michael Grade, Chair, and Scott Cohen.
+Following the appointment of Lord Michael Grade the Audit Committee structure was reviewed and now consists of Lord Michael Grade.
 Due to the timings of the appointments the committee is yet to meet formally in the period but the intention will be to meet twice per year, with the external auditor, the Group Financial Controller and CEO will be invited to attend these meetings.
 Consideration will given to the auditor’s pre- and post-audit reports and these will provide opportunities to review the accounting policies, internal control and the financial information contained in both the annual and interim reports.
 Please view the Audit Committees terms of reference here

 All members of the board believe strongly in the value and importance of good corporate governance and in our accountability to all of OMIP’s stakeholders, including shareholders, staff, clients and suppliers.
 In the statement below, we explain our approach to governance, and how the board and its committees operate.

 Changes to AIM rules on 30 March 2018 require AIM companies to apply a recognised corporate governance code by 28 September 2018.
 The corporate governance framework which the group operates, including board leadership and effectiveness, board remuneration, and internal control is based upon practices which the board believes are proportional to the size, risks, complexity and operations of the business and is reflective of the group’s values.
 Of the two widely recognised formal codes, we have therefore decided to adhere to the Quoted Companies Alliance’s (QCA) Corporate Governance Code for small and mid-size quoted companies (revised in April 2018 to meet the new requirements of AIM Rule 26).